If you see lots of strange patterns, you’ll love this guide on the theories and science behind coincidences – and tips to get more of them!

 My background is on behavioral change, resiliency, happiness and relationship dynamics.
 Plus I’m a voracious research geek.
 So I decided to research and write this simple guide on the top theories and science on coincidences – plus share tips to have them more.

 Carl Jung believed that these coincidental patterns weren’t just the Universe’s way of throwing some random dice.
-Instead, he saw them as evidence that there’s an underlying order and structure to all of reality.
+Instead, he saw them as evidence that there’s an underlying order to all of reality.

 Basically, Jung considered coincidences as little nudges from the universe, gently guiding you in a certain direction.
 He believed they might be tied to something he called “our collective unconscious.”

-Jung described the “collective unconscious” as an invisible library of all of humanity’s thoughts and beliefs – a shared reservoir of all of humanity’s memories, ideas, and archetypes.
+Jung described the “collective unconscious” as an invisible library of all of humanity’s thoughts, beliefs, memories, ideas, and archetypes.

-He suggested that this “collective unconscious” connects us all.
-With this in mind, he thought that the “collective unconscious” could be sending us “meaningful coincidences” to guide us in the right direction.
+He suggested that this “collective unconscious” connects us all – and sends out “meaningful coincidences” – meant to guide us in the right direction.

 Jung had hearty conversations about all of this – with notable physicists like Albert Einstein and Wolfgang Pauli, diving deep into the intersection between the mind and the material world.
 It’s all there in his book “Synchronicity: An Acausal Connecting Principle,” where he unravels numerous examples and experiences of this fascinating phenomenon.